• Skip to main content

 www.etn.com.mx

 Visiting Cuernavaca is a great day trip from Mexico City to enjoy art, beautiful gardens, and unique architecture.
 Do you have time for another day trip?
-Go to San Miguel de Allende, a charming town with an awesome urban landscape.
+Go to San Miguel de Allende, a charming town with awesome colonial architecture.

 YOU MAY ALSO WANT TO READ